JacquesWhite/ScalaTypeSearch/README.md

 5. Select the downloaded file to be installed.
 6. Restart the IDE when prompted.
 7. Navigate to IntelliJ's installation directory.
-8. Navigate to the `plugins/scalaTypeSearch/lib` directory
+8. Navigate to the `plugins/ScalaTypeSearch/lib` directory
+9. Create the `typeSearchDBs` directory and navigate to it.
-9. Insert any database json files to be parsed by the plugin into this directory (they can be generated for each library using scaladoc with the flag `-Ygenerate-inkuire`)
+10. Insert any database json files to be parsed by the plugin into this directory (they can be generated for each library using scaladoc with the flag `-Ygenerate-inkuire`).
+The Scala 3 standard library database file is included in the resource folder of this repository.
-10. Open a Scala project in IntelliJ.
+11. Open a Scala project in IntelliJ.
-11. If the Type Search tab is present when accessing the Search Everywhere window, the plugin is installed correctly.
+12. If the Type Search tab is present when accessing the Search Everywhere window, the plugin is installed correctly.

+Steps 7-10 have to be repeated on each plugin or IDE update.

 ## Usage